BitcoinDesign/Guide/guide/payments/coin-selection.md

 {% include fact/pros.html %}
 - Gives user full control over coin selection.
-They can choose to optimize for privacy, cost, or speed, and delegate risk accordingly.
+They can choose to optimize for privacy, cost, or speed
-- Good labeling allows users to prioritize recognized clusters and minimizes the exposure of historical transaction data, balances, and addresses associated with certain coins.
+- Good labeling allows users to prioritize recognized clusters and minimizes the exposure of data
 - Can reduce dust attacks (avoiding choosing minute or unknown UTXOs for payment inputs)
 {% include fact/close.html %}